mcolyer/hacklet-remote/README.md

 Since IFTTT doesn't provide a webhook, it necessary for us to use their Wordpress channel to send custom information.

-* Title: The command you'd like to issue either 'on' or 'off'.
-All other values will be ignored.
-* Description: The JSON array specifying the network id (printed out during commissioning) and socket id (0 - top, 1 - bottom) pairs you'd like to control.
-Ex `[{"network":"0xab12","socket":0}]`
+* Description: The JSON array specifying the device, command, network id (printed out during commissioning) and socket id (0 - top, 1 - bottom) pairs you'd like to control.
+Ex `[{"device": "socket", "command": "on", "network":"0xab12","socket":0}]`

 ## Contributing